Read This First

 Prompt 1: What are the commonalities, differences, and dependencies among 1) the material, 2) the immaterial, and 3) the spiritual?

-The section turns on Commonalities, Differences, and Dependencies, Explanation, and Material, Immaterial, and Spiritual.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Commonalities, Differences, and Dependencies, Explanation, and Material, Immaterial, and Spiritual in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Commonalities, Differences, and Dependencies distinct from Explanation.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Commonalities, Differences, and Dependencies distinct from Explanation.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Commonalities, Differences, and Dependencies, Explanation, and Material, Immaterial, and Spiritual.
+Treat Commonalities, Differences, and Dependencies, Explanation, and Material, Immaterial, and Spiritual as handles, not slogans.
 The definition matters only if it changes what the reader would count as evidence, confusion, misuse, or progress.
 The metaphysical pressure is to distinguish what must be true, what may be true, and what language merely makes easy to imagine.

 All three realms (material, immaterial, and spiritual) are perceived and understood by humans.
 They are all subject to various forms of inquiry—scientific, philosophical, or religious.